 Verify that your Display has upgraded

 You can verify that your Display is upgraded to a Licensed Display by checking the Player Version published on your Display Settings Page.
-If you see “Professional” following the the version number, as shown in the example below, your Display is upgraded.
+If you see “Licensed” following the the version number, as shown in the example below, your Display is upgraded.

 RisePlayerElectron 2017.07.11.14.40 Professional

-If you do not see “Professional” following Player Version, your Display has not yet updated, but will do so on its next scheduled reboot.
+If you do not see “Licensed” following Player Version, your Display has not yet updated, but will do so on its next scheduled reboot.
 If you do not want to wait, you can manually restart by selecting “Restart Rise Player” from your Display Settings Page.

 Once Rise Player has restarted and reported the upgrade was successful, the Player Version shown on your Display Settings will be updated.